ShuaiShao-1203/ShuaiShao-1203.github.io/_pages/about.md

 **Shuai Shao**
 ------
 I am a PhD student in Mathematics at the University of Manchester, supervised by Prof. Stefan Güttel.
-I obtained my MSc degree in Mathematics at University of Oxford and BSc degree in Mathematics at University of Liverpool.
+I completed my MSc in Mathematics at the University of Oxford and my BSc in Mathematics at the University of Liverpool.